BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

   of what this mod does, it hardly matters, but my curiosity remains piqued.
 I do know how to update dumpsters, but I left them alone on purpose.
+* Untested components:
+  * Pyro Pete's initial non-raid drops
+  * Piston drops (just Slow Hand, I figure the mini-lootsplosion after is good enough to not bother tweaking his actual drop any more)

 Mod Construction / Implementation Details
 -----------------------------------------